DIY Saunas

 Is building a sauna worth it?

 It depends on several factors.
-Building your custom home sauna has several benefits: you can customize every single inch of your home sauna to match your needs, maybe you want to add LED lights, choose a specific type of wood or have an original design, but it won't be easy, and in most cases, it can be more expensive than buying a prefab sauna.
+Building your custom home sauna has several benefits: you can customize every single inch of your home sauna to match your needs, maybe you want to add DIY infrared sauna, choose a specific type of wood or have an original design, but it won't be easy, and in most cases, it can be more expensive than buying a prefab sauna.

 If you want the experience of building a sauna with your family and friends and, in the end, having a custom sauna perfect for your space.
 In that case, DIY saunas kits are for you.
 If you don't want the hassle of building it, you should opt for a prefab sauna that you'll only have to assemble.